lucameima/Internship-Project-MyT/README.md

     The second column contains the HIV indicator.
 If an HIV indicator occurs multiple times in the same note, the row should be duplicated, e.g.:
       1. Note4.doc	longontsteking
       2. Note4.doc	longontsteking
+ Due to privacy regulations I cannot provide the above files.

- The key argument combined means which versions of UMLS should be used.
+ The key argument 'combined' in the function create_xls_file means which versions of UMLS should be used:
- Default is "yes" which means that English, Dutch versions of UMLS and regular expressions are used.
+ Default is "yes" which means that English, Dutch versions of UMLS and regular expressions are used;
- "nlen" means that English, Dutch versions of UMLS are used without regular expressions.
+ "nlen" means that English, Dutch versions of UMLS are used without regular expressions;
- "nl" means that only the Dutch version of UMLS is used.
+ "nl" means that only the Dutch version of UMLS is used;
  "en" means that only the English version of UMLS is used.

  This can be used for comparing the evaluations scores of the versions of UMLS with or without regular expressions.